The Many Benefits of Slippery Elm for Cats

 Our Feline Gut Soothe is especially useful if digestive upset or hairballs are your main reason for using slippery elm for cats.
 It combines various herbs with pre and probiotics to help soothe the digestive tract and help enhance the immune response of the digestive tract.

 Remember, slippery elm targets many different areas of the body aside from the gut!
 It was developed by Julie in her clinic to really deal with so many of our adored felines’ different issues.
-Yes, it has a focus on things like leaky gut, vomiting and diarrhea, and IBD, but it is equally focussed on prevention and support for lung health (asthma) and baller health (interstitial cystitis) – all the uncomfortable conditions our beautiful kitties may have to deal with!
+Yes, it has a focus on things like leaky gut, vomiting and diarrhea, and IBD, but it is equally focussed on prevention and support for lung health (asthma) and bladder health (interstitial cystitis) – all the uncomfortable conditions our beautiful kitties may have to deal with!

 2. Single Supplement